All Episodes

 Wow.

-Okay, so right here is like the train station used to be.
+So right here is like the train station used to be.

-What the hell is all this though?
+What the hell is all this, though?

-Where's they knocked down TD Garden?
+Where's they knock down TD Garden?

 What the fuck?